South Africa Travel Insurance 2026: Cost, Safari Cover & Medical Essentials

-What Your Insurance Needs to Cover
+What Your Policy Needs to Cover

 Medical emergencies and hospitalisation are the core requirement.
 Check the per-incident limit — for South Africa, where a critical care stay in a private facility can be expensive, a policy with a low medical limit is not adequate.
 Look for at least €50,000–100,000 in medical cover, higher if you plan high-risk activities.